maragkakislab/rnakinet/README.md

 ```
 This creates a csv file with columns `read_id` - the read id, `5eu_mod_score` - the raw prediction score from 0 to 1, `5eu_modified_prediction` - Boolean column, True if the read is predicted to be modified by 5EU, False otherwise

+Nvidia GPU is required to run this command

 ### Example
 ```sh
 rnakinet-inference --path data/experiment/fast5_folder --output preds.csv